 Our Farm Homeopathy Courses run on 3 non-consecutive days.
 To apply for a course, SCROLL DOWN to the very end of page to select an EVENT and follow the instructions.
-(If no courses are listed please register your interest with email@example.com )
+Further courses will be added during the year.
+If no courses are listed or you cannot make the scheduled dates, please register your interest with email@example.com

 (Fee is inclusive of comprehensive course manual and study materials)

 BURSARIES – Thanks to the generous support of the Alliance for Registered Homeopaths, we are able to offer a limited number of bursaries.
 Enquiries to firstname.lastname@example.org

 Details about the course syllabus and content can be found HERE.